 Natural pink topaz without its rock matrix (source GIA)

-Of course, the pink topazes obtained by coating will have a wear that will not present heated topazes.
+Of course, pink topazes obtained by coating will have a wear that won't present heated topazes.

 Topaz stones maintenance